awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What is a static IP?**
 A [static IP](understanding-static-ip-addresses-in-amazon-lightsail.md) is a fixed, public IP that is dedicated to your Lightsail account\.
 You can assign a static IPv4 address to an instance, replacing its public IPv4\.
 If you decide to replace your instance with another one, you can reassign the static IP to the new instance\.
 In this way, you don't have to reconfigure any external systems \(like DNS records\) to point to a new IP address every time you want to replace your instance\.
 Lightsail currently supports static IPs for IPv4 only\.
 Static IPv6 addresses are not available\.
 However, IPv6 addresses assigned to the instance remain unchanged until the instance is deleted or the IPv6 address is manually released by disabling IPv6 on the instance\.

+**How many static IPs can I attach to an instance?**
+You can attach one static IP to an instance\.

 **What are DNS records?**
-DNS is a globally distributed service that translates human readable names like www\.example\.com into numeric IP addresses, like 192\.0\.2\.1 that computers use to connect to each other\.
-With Lightsail, you can easily map your registered domain names such as photos\.example\.com to the public IPs of your Lightsail instances\.
-In this way, when users type human readable names like example\.com into their browsers, Lightsail automatically translates the address into the IP of the instance you want to direct your users to\.
+DNS is a globally distributed service that translates human readable names like `www.example.com` into alphanumeric IP addresses, like `192.0.2.1` that computers use to connect to each other\.
+With Lightsail, you can easily map your registered domain names such as `photos.example.com` to the public IPs of your Lightsail instances\.
+In this way, when users type human readable names like `example.com` into their browsers, Lightsail automatically translates the address into the IP of the instance you want to direct your users to\.
 Each of these translations is referred to as a DNS query\.
 It's important to know that to use a domain in Lightsail, you must first register it\.
-You can register new domains using [Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html), or your preferred DNS registrar\.
+You can register domains by using [Lightsail](amazon-lightsail-domain-registration.md), or your preferred DNS registrar\.

 **Can I manage firewall settings for my instance?**
 Yes\.
 You can control the data traffic for your instances by using the Lightsail firewall\.
 From the Lightsail console, you can set rules about which ports of your instance are publicly accessible for different types of traffic\.

+## Domains<a name="amazon-lightsail-faq-domains"></a>

+**What can I do with Lightsail domains?**
+Lightsail domains allow you to register and manage domains for your website or application\.
+If you have domains that are registered with other providers, you can transfer management of those domains to Lightsail\.
+You can also point those domains to your Lightsail resources\.

+**What top\-level domains \(TLDs\) can I use?**
+Lightsail uses the same generic TLDs as Amazon Route 53\.
+If you would like to register a geographic domain, we recommend you use the Route 53 console\.
+Your geographic domain will be available in the Lightsail console after it has been registered using Route 53\.
+For more information about the TLDs that Lightsail supports, see [Domains that you can register with Amazon Route 53 in the Amazon Route 53 Developer Guide](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-index-generic) \.

+**Can I make Lightsail the DNS service for my existing domain?**
+You can transfer DNS management of a domain that you registered using another DNS service provider to Lightsail\.
+For more information, see [Creating a DNS zone to manage your domain’s DNS records in Amazon Lightsail](lightsail-how-to-create-dns-entry.md)\.

+**How do I get started with domain registration in Lightsail?**
+After logging in to Lightsail, you can use the [Lightsail console](https://lightsail.aws.amazon.com/) to create and manage domains\.
+For more information, see [Domain registration in Lightsail](amazon-lightsail-domain-registration.md)\.

+**When should I register a domain in Lightsail versus Route 53?**
+Tasks such as registering a domain, creating DNS zones, and routing traffic for a domain to Lightsail resources are done in Lightsail\.
+We recommend using Route 53 for advanced tasks, such as extending domain registrations, transferring domains, including traffic policies, and creating private hosted zones\.

+**Can I transfer my domain to Lightsail?**
+You can transfer your domain to Route 53\.
+After the domain transfer is complete, your domain will be available in the Lightsail console\.
+For more information, see [Managing a Lightsail domain in Amazon Route 53](amazon-lightsail-manage-domain-advanced.md)\.

+**What Lightsail resources can I use with domains?**
+After registering a domain in Lightsail, you can point your domain to a Lightsail instance, container, load balancer, static IP, or content distribution network \(CDN\)\.

 ## Billing and account management<a name="amazon-lightsail-frequently-asked-questions-faq-billing-and-account-management"></a>